5T33Z0/OC-Little-Translated/Content/A_Config_Tips_and_Tricks/README.md

    - `FF030000` (for High Sierra)
    - `EF070000` (for Mojave/Catalina)
    - `03080000` (for Big Sur and newer.
 Allows root patching with OCLP)
+   - `030A0000` (for Big Sur with an NVIDIA Kepler GPU.
+Required for applying root patches with OCLP)
    - `EF0F0000` (for Big Sur and newer.
 Disables even more security features.
 Not recommended.)

    **NOTES**